-Organic matter is always on a one-way trajectory towards decay and dissolution barring the intervention of some other substance or process.
+Organic matter is always on a one-way trajectory towards decay and dissolution.
 Your firewood is no different.

 Firewood is often targeted by termites, beetles and other organisms that will feed upon it or make their nests within it and this activity will significantly degrade it over time all the while.

 Likewise, rot, fungus and other wood-borne maladies will do the same thing.
 No matter how hard you try to take care of your collected firewood it will decay over time.
 That is just the way it is.